SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-12-thoughts-on-variants.md

 deadlier and deadlier varints.
 Get vaccinated and be on the side of humanity; don't be a collaborator with the virus!

 The slower we go, the more chance of a vaccine escape mutation.
-And then we start all over again, with deaths and misery and lockdowns and re-vaccinations.
+And then we start _all over again_, with deaths and misery and lockdowns and re-vaccinations.

 Please don't make us all go there, ok?